Photo by Krzysztof Golik

 Rome Practical Notes

 The Vatican: The Vatican (the smallest state in the world — 0.44 km²) requires 3–4 hours for the Vatican Museums and Sistine Chapel alone.
 Book online in advance — the physical queue without a pre-booked ticket can reach 3–4 hours in peak season.
 The most efficient approach: the Vatican Museums official website (skip-the-line tickets €20–35).
-The Sistine Chapel (the most important painted ceiling in the world — Michelangelo’s Genesis scenes in the Chapel of the Popes, completed 1512 after 4 years of extraordinary physical and psychological labor) is accessible only via the Vatican Museums.
+The Sistine Chapel (the most important painted ceiling in the world — Michelangelo’s Genesis scenes in the Chapel of the Popes, completed 1512 after 4 years of grueling physical and psychological labor) is accessible only via the Vatican Museums.

 FAQ